Director - Dan Haydon

 International Development Research Manager – Mary Ryan

 Mary has a background in marine behavioural ecology and has worked as a research assistant in several research labs at the University of Glasgow.
 She spent two years as campus facilitator at the University's Garscube campus, then managed the Livestock, Livelihoods and Health research programme exploring zoonotic disease in Tanzania before joining GCID.
-In addition to her work with GCID, Mary manages the GCRF Small Grants Fund and clerks the University's GCRF Coordination Group.
+As part of her work with GCID, Mary manages the GCRF Small Grants Fund and clerks the GCID Coordination Group.